About the Access Working Group

 The Access Working Group (AWG) focuses on issues relevant to providing access to web archives.
 The group consists of individuals of IIPC members institutions who work together towards solutions to common problems.
 The groups also aims to provide a forum in which IIPC members can share their experiences, establish common goals and inform their own development.
 In addition to technical research and development, the group recognises the legal, ethical and economic aspects of access.
 Furthermore, end-user, administrative and curatorial access to web archives all form parts of the group's considerations.

-The AWG is chaired by Helen Hockx-Yu, British Library, and Kris Carpenter, Internet Archive.
+The AWG is chaired by Daniel Gomes, Portuguese Web Archive and Nicholas Taylor, Stanford University.
 The Group generally meets twice a year, once at the IIPC General Assembly (May) and once during the International Conference on Preservation of Digital Objects (iPRES)(Fall).

 - Understanding and defining user requirements for access